 Trung Nguyen or Wandering Souls’ Day is the second largest festival of the year (Tet is first).
 Though it falls on the 15th day of the seventh month, its celebration may be held at any convenient time during the latter half of the month.
 The festival is celebrated throughout the country, in Buddhist Pagodas, homes, businesses, factories, government offices, and Armed Forces units.
 It is not just a Buddhist holiday.
 In general, it’s celebrated by all Vietnamese who believed in the existence of God, good and also evil.

 Many Vietnamese believe that every person has two souls; one is spiritual (Hon), and the other is material (Via).
 When a person dies, his soul is taken to a tribunal in hell and judged by ten justices.
-When judgement is rendered, the soul is sent to heaven or hell, as a reward or punishment for the person’s conduct on earth.
+When the judgement is rendered, the soul is sent to heaven or hell, as a reward or punishment for the person’s conduct on earth.

 They believe those sinful souls can be absolved of their punishment and delivered from hell through prayers said by the living on the first and 15 of every month.
-Wandering Souls’ Day however, is believed to be the best time for priest and relatives to secure general amnesty for all the souls.
+Wandering Souls’ Day, however, is believed to be the best time for priest and relatives to secure general amnesty for all the souls.
 On this day, the gates of hell are said to be opened at sunset and the souls there fly out, unclothed and hungry.
 Those who have relatives fly back to their homes and villages and find plenty of food on their family altars.